maifoundations/QZO/README.md

 * **`[2025/05/20]`:**🔥**We have released our paper on [arXiv](https://arxiv.org/pdf/2505.13430).**

 # ✈️Introduction
 Fine-tuning large language models (LLMs) unlocks their potential for various downstream tasks.
 However, as the parameter size of LLMs continues to grow exponentially, a significant bottleneck in GPU memory becomes a major issue.
 In this work, we propose a novel memory-efficient training method, Quantized Zeroth-order Optimization (QZO), which minimizes the VRAM cost of model weights, gradients, and optimizer states within a unified work.
 Notably, QZO achieves a total VRAM reduction of 18x compared with regular fine-tuning during the memory profiling (see the figure below).

-*Currently, this repository contains only the code implementation for large language models.
-The rest of the code related to stable diffusion will be released later.*

 ![](.\images\memory_profiling.jpg)